 - $7.5 million verdict in a disability discrimination case against Wal‐Mart, one of the largest verdicts ever in a single plaintiff case under the Americans with Disabilities Act;

 - $8 million (approx.) verdict on behalf of the former Editor‐in‐Chief of The Source Magazine, who was retaliated against after she complained of gender discrimination;

 - $3.35 million verdict on behalf of a former employee of Nassau County whose due process rights were violated;

-- $1.35 million verdict in a disability case where our client was terminated from his employer after disclosing he was HIV positive; and
+- $1.35 million verdict in a disability case where the client was terminated by his employer after disclosing that he was HIV positive;

-- Arbitration award of over $700,000 on behalf of former Managing Director at Manhattan based consulting group who was terminated without basis for “Cause”.
+- Arbitration award of over $700,000 on behalf of former Managing Director at a Manhattan-based consulting group who was terminated without basis for “Cause”.

 Experience and Types of Cases

 Mr. Wigdor’s practice focuses on litigation and counseling of individuals and companies in connection with a wide array of employment issues, criminal matters and international issues.
-He has represented numerous clients who have been victimized by discrimination or harassment based on pregnancy, race, gender, age, sexual orientation or disability, including, but certainly not limited to:
+He has represented numerous clients who have been victimized by unlawful workplace misconduct, including discrimination or harassment based on race, gender, pregnancy, age, religion, disability and/or sexual orientation.

 - Television personalities, news anchors, and other media employees and executives in discrimination, harassment and contract claims against their employers and others individually responsible;

 - Employees of the New York Times in a class action lawsuit alleging age, race and gender discrimination;